 There’s also a bit more refinement in the sound as well – the whirring of Gypsy Danger as it raises its arms in the first kaiju fight has as a more mechanical sound to it that isn’t quite as obvious on the PS4 Pro.

-Games have potentially more detail, making good use of the 4K and HDR updates.
+Games have potentially more detail on the Pro compared to the standard PS4, making good use of the 4K and HDR updates.
 Menus remain smooth to navigate, and the picture when watching video is crisp and rich – in comparison to the Xbox One S, this is the better choice in many ways.

 However, if you’re looking for a way to integrate 4K and HDR into your home cinema setup, the PS4 Pro isn’t the best way.

-Currently, its streaming apps aren’t as good as they need to be, and the lack of 4K Blu-ray playback means the console isn’t futureproof.
+Not all of its streaming apps are as good as they need to be, even after all this time, and the lack of 4K Blu-ray playback means the console isn’t future-proof.